Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 \paragraph{Polarization.} Now let us discuss the contribution of $\langle \cB|$.
 We choose an $\cN=(2,2)$-preserving polarization on the phase space, in the sense of \cite{Dedushenko:2018aox}.\footnote{A polarization $\Pi$ on the phase space is invariant under a symmetry $V$ if the symplectic vector field $V$ obeys $[V,\Pi]\subset\Pi$.
 In the case of SUSY, $V$ is an odd vector field.} With the description of $\cN=(2,2)$ boundary conditions reviewed in Section \ref{sec:gauge_review}, it is also clear how to obtain $\cN=(2,2)$ invariant polarizations in gauge theory.
 For the hypermultiplets, to define such polarization on the (infinite-dimensional) phase space, we first choose a polarization on the (finite-dimensional) holomorphic symplectic manifold $T^*\cR$ they are valued in.
 For simplicity, let us start with a linear polarization, i.e., a Lagrangian splitting $T^*\cR= \bL\oplus \bL^\perp$ (though we will be more general later):

 where $Q_\bL$ and $\tilde{Q}_\bL$ can be conveniently viewed as 2d $\cN=(2,2)$ chiral multiplets valued in ${\rm Maps}(\R,\bL)$ and ${\rm Maps}(\R, \bL^\perp)$.
-We then use it to define the polarization on the phase space: pick the ``position'' polarization for $Q_\bL$, forcing the ``momentum'' polarization for $\tilde{Q}_\bL$ (which is slightly deformed by $\sigma+iA_y$ due to gauging).
-Modeling the polarization by a boundary condition at $y=0$, this means that the lowest components of these superfields obey:
+We then use this splitting to define the polarization on the phase space: pick the ``position'' polarization for $Q_\bL$, forcing the ``momentum'' polarization for $\tilde{Q}_\bL$ (which is slightly deformed by the contribution of $\sigma_{3}+{\ii}A_y$ to covariant derivatives).
+Modeling the polarization by a boundary condition at $y=0$ means the lowest components of these superfields obey:

 where $\tilde{p}_\partial$ and $q_\partial$ are some scalar functions on $\bE_\tau$.
 The rest (i.e., boundary conditions for the hypermultiplet fermions) are completed by SUSY.
 In particular, fermions residing in $Q_\bL$ and $\tilde{Q}_\bL$ are canonically conjugate to each other, so the natural SUSY completion of the above is to fix boundary values of all fermions in $Q_\bL$.
 That such boundary conditions on fermions are elliptic and make sense quantum mechanically is not obvious, and we discuss it in the Appendix \ref{app:bdry_states}.